dj311/uob-summer-project/README.md

 # Machine Learning for Automated Vulnerability Detection in Source Code
 *Masters Project at University of Bristol*

-All of our documented code can be found in the [code](./code/) folder, for which the [code/README.md](code/README.md) file contains a guide.
+All of our code can be found in the [code](./code/) folder.
+Files are individually documented, while the [README.md](code/README.md) file guides you through the narrative and ordering of the project.
 The data used in this project can be found in [data](./data/).
 Generated figures and images can be found in [images](./images/).

 Most of the code should run in our Docker environment (see `Development" below for setup details), with the exception of: